gammu/gammu/docs/manual/smsd/config.rst

 .. config:option:: DeliveryReportDelay

     Delay in seconds how long is still delivery report considered valid.
-This depends on brokeness of your network (delivery report should have same timestamp as sent message).
+This depends on brokenness of your network (delivery report should have same timestamp as sent message).
 Increase this if delivery reports are not paired with sent messages.